alerner1/raceyou/README.md

 button syntax for posterity:
 <%= button_to "Like", post_path(@post), method: :patch, params: { :post => {:likes => (@post.likes + 1) } }%>

+let's figure out the flow for demonstrating the app and modify views accordingly: we'll start by going to a random page, oops we're not logged in, let's actually just create an account check out our profile page, we've been sorted into a category and we start out with points at the bottom of the category might be worth signing up for some races, let's see what's out there friend the person who created it, they seem cool and while we're at it, might as well create a race of our own now we're signed up for two races for the race that already existed before, we'll preseed with some finish times by other runners pretend we've finished it too, input our own finish time now logout, log back in as the person who created that race check out their points and ranking compared to others they see oh cool everyone's done with the race let's close it out now go back to the rankings, cool our point value has changed, it's all been adjusted a bit